Wancy/Flickster/README.md

 Time spent: **10** hours spent in total

-## User Stories
+## I like movies!
+So this could be a very useful app for myself :)

 The following **required** functionality is completed:

 * User can **scroll through current movies** from the Movie Database API
-* [ ] Layout is optimized with the [ViewHolder](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView#improving-performance-with-the-viewholder-pattern) pattern.
+* Layout is optimized with the [ViewHolder](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView#improving-performance-with-the-viewholder-pattern) pattern.
 * For each movie displayed, user can see the following details:
   * Title, Poster Image, Overview (Portrait mode)
-  * [ ] Title, Backdrop Image, Overview (Landscape mode)
+  * Title, Backdrop Image, Overview (Landscape mode)

 The following **optional** features are implemented:

-* [ ] Display a nice default [placeholder graphic](http://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#configuring-picasso) for each image during loading.
+* Display a nice default [placeholder graphic](http://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#configuring-picasso) for each image during loading.

 The following **bonus** features are implemented: